sigmod/sqlpp/document.md

 | String literal | Double quotes and single quotes | Single quotes |
 | Delimited identifiers | Backticks | Double quotes |

 For things beyond the cheating sheet,  SQL++ is SQL-92 compilant.
-Morever, SQL++ offers the following additional features beyond SQL-92 (a.k.a, the "++" part):
+Morever, SQL++ offers the following additional features beyond SQL-92 (a.k.a. the "++" part):

   * Fully composable and functional, a subquery can iteratve over any immediate collection and present anywhere in a query;
   * Schema-free, the query language does not assume the existence of a fixed schema for any data it processes;